isomerpages/govtech-stp/_periodic-commuting-arrangement/02a-pca-faq.md

 They may apply for an entry approval with [MOM](http://www.mom.gov.sg/covid-19/requirements-to-bring-pass-holders-into-singapore).

-#### 12. My employee has an in-principle approval or Letter of Consent (LOC), can I apply for PCA?
+#### 12. Can the family member of my employee who is a Singapore Permanent Resident enter Singapore with my employee, if my employee receives an approved PCA application?

 They should apply for an entry approval with [ICA](https://www.ica.gov.sg/).

 #### 13. My employee has an in-principle approval or Letter of Consent (LOC), can I apply for PCA?

-No. Please apply for an entry approval with MOM.
-Those on LTVPs issued by ICA need to request for ICA’s entry approval, even if they have LOCs issued by MOM.
+No. Please apply for an entry approval with [MOM](http://www.mom.gov.sg/covid-19/requirements-to-bring-pass-holders-into-singapore).
+Those on LTVPs issued by ICA need to request for [ICA's](https://www.ica.gov.sg/) entry approval, even if they have LOCs issued by MOM.

 #### 14. Can I apply for a PCA if my employee is entering Singapore from Malaysia via air or sea?